Lifting iso-dual algebraic geometry codes: Preliminaries

 \begin{proof} See for instance Proposition 2.2.14 in \cite{Stichbook09}. \end{proof}

 The dual code $\cC^\perp$ of a linear code $\cC$ over $\fq$ is the orthogonal complement of $\cC$ in $\fq^n$ with the standard inner product of $\fq^n$.
-For AG-codes, we have the following. \begin{proposition} The dual code of $C_{\cL}(D,G)$ is still a linear AG-code, in fact
+It was shown in Corollary 2.6 of \cite{Stich1988} that the dual of a linear AG-code is also a linear AG-code formed with divisors that can be explicitly constructed.
+More precisely we have the following \begin{proposition} The dual code of $C_{\cL}(D,G)$ is still a linear AG-code, in fact

 where $\eta$ is a Weil differential in $\cF$ such that $v_{P_i}(\eta)=-1$ and $\eta_{P_i}(1)=1$, for $i=1,\ldots, n$. \end{proposition}